 Maybe the best snowball shot I ever made was in the early '80s on West Grace Street.
 Rebby Sharp and I were across the street from the Biograph Theatre, ducked down behind some parked cars.
 It was after dark but I can't say how late it was.
 There was a snowfall underway and it was sticking.
 Rebby and I were battling some friends, who were in front of Don's Hot Nuts, next door to the cinema, which I managed in those days.

-Rebby and her band, the Orthotonics, used to practice sometimes in the theater's large auditorium during off hours.
-Some of Rebby's fans might not have known it, but she wasn't a bad athlete; she pitched for the Biograph's women's softball team had a decent throwing arm.
+Rebby and her band, the Orthotonics, used to practice sometimes in the theater's large auditorium during off-hours.
+Some of Rebby's fans might not know it, but she wasn't a bad athlete; she pitched for the Biograph's women's softball team had a decent throwing arm.

 When some snowballs thumped off of Donald Cooper's peculiar bright green candy business storefront, he came out on his porch to tell the snowball fighters to scram.
 As everyone associated with the Biograph knew Cooper to be an utter pest and the worst neighbor in the world, there was no need for a plan.